sequence-toolbox/SeQUeNCe/README.md

 ## Libraries Used
 This project includes a modified fork of the Quantum++ library version 2.6.
 Please see the Quantum++ [`LICENSE`](https://github.com/softwareQinc/qpp/blob/main/LICENSE) file for more information.

+## Contact
+If you have questions, please contact [Caitao Zhan](https://caitaozhan.github.io/) at [czhan@anl.gov](mailto:czhan@anl.gov).

+## Papers that Used and/or Extended SeQUeNCe

+* A. Zang et al., ["Simulation of Entanglement Generation and Distribution - Towards Practical Quantum Networks"](https://dl.acm.org/doi/10.1145/3518997.3534992), ACM SIGSIM-PADS'22

+* R. Zhou et al., [A Simulator of Atom-Atom Entanglement with Atomic Ensembles and Quantum Optics](https://ieeexplore.ieee.org/abstract/document/10313610), IEEE QCE'23

+Please do a Pull Request to add your paper here!